opencurriculai/data_science_curriculum/README.md

-# Open Curricula
+# Open Curriculai

 ## Overview

-This repository contains all files used to create <link-to-website>.
+This repository contains all files used to create [www.opencurrcul.ai](www.opencurrcul.ai).

-## Contributing

-...
+All information related to this project can be found on the site.